Your last-last-last-minute cheat sheet on Monday's Eclipse of the Century

 Total.
 Gridlock.
 Especially in the areas of totality, where thousands of eclipse-chasers will flock to catch a glimpse of the darkness.
 Local leaders are telling people to arm themselves with food, water and a full tank of gas, and they are anticipating the worst traffic directly after the eclipse as people return to their normally-scheduled lives.

-Also, be aware that if you're on the road during the eclipse, chances are plenty of motorists will have forgotten this is happening and will be like "WTH" as the sky blackens
+Also, be aware that if you're on the road during the eclipse, chances are plenty of motorists will have forgotten this is happening and will be like "WTH" as the sky blackens.

 Look, I am a rational person.
 But this is my first solar eclipse and I am not ruling out the possibility that, when the moon blocks out the sun, day plunges into night and the beasts wail like men, I will be unreasonably terrified on an organic level.
 Please make me feel better about this fact.